devfinwiz/Stock_Screeners_Raw/README.md

 4} Fundamental Screening of stocks to sort the undervalued list of stocks based on two criterias:

-      4.1 -> Picks the list of stocks that are trading below their book value.
+      4.1 -> Picks the list of stocks that are trading n% below their book value where n is variable indicating amount of percentage.
 (FundamentalScreener.py)

              4.1.1 -> Outputs a csv file containing the financial data of the filtered stocks.
 (Filtered_50_percent.csv)

-      4.2 -> Picks the list of stocks that are trading with PriceToSales ratio of below 1.
+      4.2 -> Picks the list of stocks that are trading with PriceToSales ratio of below 1.25.
 (FundamentalScreener3.py)

              4.2.1 -> Outputs a csv file containing the financial data of the filtered stocks.
 (MCapPTS.csv)

+      4.3 -> Picks the list of stocks that are trading with EV/EBITDA ratio ranging in 0.1 - 10.9 (evebitda_screening.py)

+             4.3.1 -> Outputs a csv file containing the financial data of the filtered stocks.
+(EVToEbitda_Output.csv)

+5} Chart Plotting Demo for stocks using Cufflinks Library including involvement of technical indicators (Cuffinks Demo.py):

+      5.1 -> Outputs a technical chart for specified tickers with specified parameters.

+6}Valutation determiner from all the ticker's data available in FinancialsBunch.csv based on following criterias (Valuation.py):

+      -> Book Value Per Share
+      -> Annual Sales

+      6.1 -> Outputs a csv file containing the valuations for all the stocks as per their book value, annual sales.
+(Valuations.csv)

+7} Screening of stocks present in Valuations.py to spot the ones trading at a discount (DiscountValuations.py):

+      7.1 -> Outputs a csv file containing name of tickers trading at a discount along with amount of discount(%) based on their BookValue (Discount_BookValue.csv)

+      7.2 -> Outputs a csv file containing name of tickers trading at a discount along with amount of discount(%) based on their annual sales (Discount_Sales.csv)

-5} Provision to mail the necessary output files at a single click is available.
+8} Provision to mail the necessary output files at a single click is available.
 (Mailer.py)

 ### Note: